neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 Example 3 (probably)

 [https://data.mendeley.com/datasets/ckwc76xr2z/2](https://data.mendeley.com/datasets/ckwc76xr2z/2)
-The placement information that is provided is *“The approximate locations of four forearm muscles were determined by an expert physician.” 😒*
+The placement information that is provided is *"The approximate locations of four forearm muscles were determined by an expert physician." 😒*

 Here another example:
 [10.5281/zenodo.5189274](https://doi.org/10.5281/zenodo.5189274)
-Placement information consists of: *“Each subject wore the Myo-armband on the forearm.
-Electrodes were aligned along the palm side of the wrist with Ch4 placed on Pronator Teres muscle as shown in Figure 1 (and a photo is shown).”*
+Placement information consists of: *"Each subject wore the Myo-armband on the forearm.
+Electrodes were aligned along the palm side of the wrist with Ch4 placed on Pronator Teres muscle as shown in Figure 1 (and a photo is shown)."*

 Anatomical/landmark localizer example:

 Example 5: The electrodes were placed approximately 3 cm from elbow (elbow to closest electrode corner) and 2 cm from ulna (edge of the ulna to edge of the electrode).

-Recording from the back muscles usually use “anatomical” localizers, for example:
+Recording from the back muscles usually use "anatomical" localizers, for example:
 [https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0287588](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0287588):Trigno EMGs sensors (Delsys Inc, Boston, MA) placed at L3 height and about 3cm left and right from the spinous process.

 Placement according to SENIAM maybe also categorized as anatomical localizers: